For many years, GreenTech

 $160/gal.
 However, with likely O&M costs, their fuels could cost $200/gal.

-Joule Unlimited has made Direct Solar Fuels one of the hottest
+campaign of Joule Unlimited made Direct Solar Fuels one

-topics in the past year.
-They claim they will produce gasoline
+topics in 2011.
+They claim they will produce

-from genetically engineered cyanobacteria at the rate of 15,000
+gasoline from genetically engineered cyanobacteria at the rate

 http://www.springerlink.com/content/j1414q2u5w25h788/fulltext.html